kurierjs/kurier/README.md

 For a GET request to `users?include=books` to include the books related to each user.

-> Declaring a relationship is necessary to parse each resource and return a JSONAPI compliant response.
-Also, it gives the API the necessary information so that `include` filters work correctly.
+> Declaring a relationship is necessary to parse each resource and return a JSONAPI-compliant response.
+Also, it gives the API the necessary information so that the `include` clause works correctly.

 ### Accepted attribute types